-5 Ways to Sound Authentic Over the Phone
+Phone Authenticity: 5 Ways to Sound Genuine

 Everyone has spoken on the phone before, but that doesn’t mean that everyone has a knack for a good phone attitude.
 As all virtual receptionists know, handling calls can require politeness, warmth, and professionalism, even in the face of a caller’s frustration.